Diplomacy

-Diplomacy comprises spoken or written communication by representatives of states (such as leaders and diplomats) intended to influence events in the international system.
+Diplomacy is the communication by representatives of state, intergovernmental, or non-governmental institutions intended to influence events in the international system.

 Diplomacy is the main instrument of foreign policy which represents the broader goals and strategies that guide a state's interactions with the rest of the world.
 International treaties, agreements, alliances, and other manifestations of international relations are usually the result of diplomatic negotiations and processes.
-Diplomats may also help to shape a state by advising government officials.
+Diplomats may also help shape a state by advising government officials.

-Modern diplomatic methods, practices, and principles originated largely from 17th-century European custom.
+Modern diplomatic methods, practices, and principles originated largely from 17th-century European customs.
 Beginning in the early 20th century, diplomacy became professionalized; the 1961 Vienna Convention on Diplomatic Relations, ratified by most of the world's sovereign states, provides a framework for diplomatic procedures, methods, and conduct.
 Most diplomacy is now conducted by accredited officials, such as envoys and ambassadors, through a dedicated foreign affairs office.
 Diplomats operate through diplomatic missions, most commonly consulates and embassies, and rely on a number of support staff; the term diplomat is thus sometimes applied broadly to diplomatic and consular personnel and foreign ministry officials.

 Etymology

 The term diplomacy is derived from the 18th-century French term diplomate ("diplomat" or "diplomatist"), based on the ancient Greek diplōma, which roughly means "an object folded in two".
-This reflected the practice of sovereigns providing a folded document to confer some sort of official privilege; prior to invention of the envelope, folding a document served to protect the privacy of its contents.
+This reflected the practice of sovereigns providing a folded document to confer some official privilege; prior to the invention of the envelope, folding a document served to protect the privacy of its content.
 The term was later applied to all official documents, such as those containing agreements between governments, and thus became identified with international relations.
+This established history has in recent years been criticized by scholars pointing out how the term originates in the political context of the French Revolution.